Phone Habits of a Cheating Husband: 14 Patterns to Watch

 The pattern timeline

-Based on analysis of infidelity behavior patterns, phone habit changes often follow a progression:
+Phone habit changes often follow a progression:

 - Early stage (weeks 1-4): Phone goes face-down.
 Password changes.
 Slightly increased screen time.